The Latest AnyDesk Scams: Is AnyDesk Safe To Download?

 7. Fake invoices or bills for services you didn’t request

-But when you call to cancel the payment or auto-renewal, scammers will ask you to download AnyDesk software and log in to your bank account to confirm the refund.
+Scammers send fake invoices and bills from service providers you never signed up for to get you to call them.
+But when you try to cancel the payment or auto-renewal, scammers will ask you to download AnyDesk software and log in to your bank account to confirm the refund.

 • Verify suspicious invoices and bills.
 Find out if you actually received the service you’re being charged for.
 If the bill “auto-renews,” you should be able to find a previous payment in your transaction history.
 If none exists, it’s almost certainly a scam.